+3.2.4 3.2.4 1 Solution of the second second

-3.2.5-The Navajo device was fired on a barge off Yurochi.
-As with the Dakota, contamination levels were quite low and did not interfere with recovery operations.
+contamination levels were quite low and did not interfere with recovery operations.
 Survey results are shown in Fig. 3.4.

-3.2.6-The TENA device was fired on a barge anchored on the reef west of Yurochi.
+3.2.6 Yurochi.
 Contamination was heavy on the northern islands of the atoll.
 In contrast to the other barge shots, contamination was also experienced on the atoll's southwestern islands.
 See Fig. 3.5 for H+4 hr survey results.
 The heavy contamination delayed some of the recovery operations and also the roll-up operations.
 Fall-out from the firing of this device contaminated Eniwetok Atoll.